scify/laravel-cookies-consent/README.md

 That's it!
 Packagist will be updated automatically.

-Also, the `.github/workflows/update-changelog.yml` GitHub action will run, and it will update the `CHANGELOG.md` file.

-Make sure that you run `git pull` afterwards, to get the updates.
+Also, don't forget to update the `CHANGELOG.md` file with the new version name, release date, and release notes.

 ## Credits